hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 ### Annotations

-Sometimes, there is code that the check-checker analysis is unable to determine is safe, but as a developer, you know it is safe, and want to pass that information to the check-checker to disable warnings you consider to be false positives.
-To handle these cases, the check-checker supports several annotations, implemented using "magic comments" in the contract code.
+Sometimes, there is code that the check-checker analysis cannot validate as safe.
+However, as a developer, you know the code is safe and want to pass that information to the check-checker to turn off such false positive warnings.
+Check-checker supports several annotations, implemented using "magic comments" in the contract code, to handle such cases.

 **`#[allow(unchecked_params)]`**